Sports in Canada: Boxing

-Canada has produced several boxing world champions, including heavyweights Tommy Burns and Lennox Lewis.
-Boxing is generally learned in independent gyms, located in most large Canadian cities.
-Canadian boxers compete in the Olympic Games and often then turn professional.

 Judo

 The Japanese martial art Judo has been practised in Canada for nearly a century.
 The first Judo dojo in Canada, Tai Iku Dojo, was established in Vancouver in 1924 by Shigetaka "Steve" Sasaki.
 Today, an estimated 30,000 Canadians participate in Judo programs in approximately 400 clubs across Canada.

 Canadians have won five Olympic medals in Judo since it was added to the Summer games in 1964.
 Doug Rogers won silver in the +80 kg category in 1964, Mark Berger won bronze in the +95 kg category in 1984, Nicolas Gill won bronze in the 86 kg category in 1992 and silver in the 100 kg category in 2000, and Antoine Valois-Fortier won bronze in the −81 kg category in 2012.
 The Canadian Judo team trains at the National Training Centre in Montreal under Gill's direction.

 Mixed martial arts

-MMA has produced several notable fighters in the UFC and other promotions.
-Canada is the home of former UFC Welterweight and Middleweight Champion Georges St-Pierre as well as former Bellator MMA Welterweight Champion Rory McDonald.
+Canada has produced several notable MMA fighters, appearing in the UFC and other promotions.
+Canada is the home of former UFC Welterweight and Middleweight Champion Georges St-Pierre, former Bellator MMA Welterweight Champion Rory McDonald, as well as PFL 2022 Lightweight Tournament and 2023 Lightweight Tournament Champion Olivier Aubin-Mercier.